Smart and fun to watch, box turtles make fantastic pets.

 Natural Habitat: Often found near water, box turtles’ habitats range from wooded areas, low-lying swampy areas, fields and forest margins.

-Captive Housing: If kept indoors, one turtle can live in a plastic or glass enclosure measuring 2 feet long, 2 feet wide and 1 foot tall.
-Four to five subadults or a trio of adults do fine in an enclosure measuring 3 feet long, 2 feet wide and 1 foot tall.
-Provide plenty of visual barriers and hides if you plan to house more than one male because they can become aggressive.
+Captive Housing: If kept indoors, a juvenile turtle can live in a plastic or glass enclosure measuring 2 feet long, 2 feet wide and 1 foot tall.
+Adults should be kept in a minimum 4 feet long, 2 feet wide and 2 foot tall.

 Substrate can consist of potting soil without chemicals, cypress bark or crushed coconut fiber.
 Make the bedding deep enough to cover the entire turtle if it decides it wants to burrow.
 About 3 to 4 inches is adequate for an adult.